swatisehgal/enhancements/keps/sig-node/2403-pod-resources-allocatable-resources/README.md

 #### Alpha to Beta Graduation
 - [X] The new API is consumed by other public software components (e.g. NFD).
 - [X] No major bugs reported in the previous cycle.
+- [X] Ensure that empty NUMA topology is handled properly.
+- [X] Ensure that unhealthy devices are skipped in GetAllocatable.

 #### Beta to G.A Graduation
 - [X] Allowing time for feedback (1 year).